Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 **Speaker:**
 We are now moving on to room clearing.
 In this phase, I’ll be testing you on your clearing skills and facility knowledge.

-Please create a single file line behind me at the door.
-Once you are in the line do not move as I still have more instructions to give.
+Please create a single-file line behind me at the session room door.
+Once you are in the line, remain in place until given further instruction.

 > `[Head over to the door and have attendees line up behind you]`
+> `[Put 1 "Captain" on each side of the door]`

-**Speaker:** I will now split you into 2 lines.
-One one the left side of the session room door and one on the right.
+**Speaker:** I will now split you into 2 lines, on the left and right sides of the door.

-> `[Equally split the attendees into 2 groups and place them on both sides of the door]`
+> `[Equally split the attendees into 2 lines and place them on both sides of the door]`
 > `[Once the lines are made move to the center of the lines so everyone can see your messages]`

 **Speaker:**
-Please listen carefully as I explain how to conduct room clearing.
+Please listen carefully as I explain how to properly conduct room clearing.

-We will be in 2 lines and we will clear the facility.
-We will start by going through the max cells.
+We will be breaching rooms inside the facility.
+Starting at the max cells, then passing the showers, and ending at the max security yard.

-From there we will go downstairs, past the showers, then finish by going to the max yard.
+These 2 lines represent the side of door you will stand on before breaching.
+You are expected to stay within your line while clearing.

+We will stop at every door.
+Regardless of if it is opened or closed.
+We will not move onto the next door until everyone is properly in line.

+I will lead you all and direct when to breach.
+Do not move past a door without my direction.
+Only the last person through should close the door.

-The person at the back of the line is expected to watch the back for any inmates or criminals.
-All inmates and criminals are kill on site.
+The person at the back of the line is expected to cover everyone from any inmates or criminals.
+All inmates and criminals are kill on sight.

-At each door, whether open or closed, we will stop and go beside it while staying in our two lines.
-Do not close doors unless you are the last person going through.

 In the event you die please rejoin us at the maximum security yard.